sofiaborovskaia/bridge-for-billions/README.md

 ### Search results

 The app takes a query and category (artist, track, album, or all) and returns results that include the query string.
-When the input or select is modified, the results array is set into the `results` state and adds `isClicked` (always set to `false` on this stage) and `isFavourite` (set to `false` unless found in the list of favorites) key-value pairs.
+When the input or select is modified, the api call is made and in case of a successful response, the results array is set into the `results` state anf each individual result gets added `isClicked` (always set to `false`) and `isFavourite` (set to `false` unless found in the list of favorites) key-value pairs.

-Results include a thumbnail picture (or, if there's none, the first letter of the result's title with a primary color background), a title, the type of the result, and two buttons: add to favourites and more info.
+Results include a thumbnail picture (or, if there's none, the first letter of the result's title with a primary color background), a title, the type of the result (artist, master, release), and two buttons: Add to favourites and More info.

-When the item is added to favorites, the result's `isFavourite` state changes (and the state of the favourites list), and the "Add to favorites" button changes its style and text to "In favorites."
+When the item is added to favorites, state variable named `favourites` (the one that controls the content of favourites list) and the result's `isFavourite` state change, and the "Add to favorites" button changes its style and text to "In favorites."

-When more info is clicked, it triggers a change in the result's `isClicked` state, which controls whether the result's card with additional information is opened or not.
+When More info button is clicked, it triggers a change in the result's `isClicked` state, which controls whether the result's card with additional information is opened or not.
 Given more time, I would have liked to make an additional API call to fetch more details about the result (see Overview).
 Right now it renders a bigger picture related to the result item, its title, type, year and available formats (last two only for releases).

 ### Favourites

-The app renders a list of favorite items, which is controlled by the array of favourites that consists of search results (= objects of two key-value pairs of `id` and `title`).
-The delete button removes the item from the favorites list and updates `favourites` state and this item's `isFavourite` state.
+The app renders a list of favorite items (`favourites` state variable), that consists of search results (= objects of two key-value pairs of `id` and `title`).
+The delete button removes the item from the favorites list and updates `favourites` state and current item's `isFavourite` state.

 ### Pagination

 There is a simple pagination system with previous/next page functionality and a display of the current page and the total number of pages.
 If there are more than 99 results, the total page number prints as 99+.
-The text is controlled by the object called `pagination` inside the results state, which has two key-value pairs: `page` (current page) and `pages` (total number of pages).
+The text is controlled by the state variable called `pagination` inside the results state, which is represented by an object that has two key-value pairs: `page` (current page) and `pages` (total number of pages).

 ## 🎶 Structure